fogfish/swarm/doc/pattern.md

 ### How to ensure order of events?

-Golang channels guarantees the order of event only for messages of same kind (labelled with same Category).
+Golang channels guarantees the order of event only for messages of same kind (labelled with same Category) and enqueued via same Golang channel.
 It preserve orders in the distributed scale only if underlying queueing system or event broker preserve ordering.

 ### Are there guarantees of the message delivery?